Business is more than knowing what should be done.

 Quick question: Why teams have a tendency to avoid conflict?
 Trust.

 With trust, the team engages in an unfiltered.
-Passionate debate of ideas.
+A passionate debate of ideas.
 Without it, they resort to veiled discussion and guarded comments.

 Unresolved issues lead to boring meetings, turf wars, and politics.